MultiFileTest: A Multi-File-Level LLM Unit Test Generation Benchmark and Impact of Error Fixing Mechanisms: Limitations

 \subsection{Implementation Details}

-We use zero-shot prompting for unit test generation.
-The temperature is set to 0 during inference.
-Experiments are conducted on 8 NVIDIA A100 GPUs.
-The maximum input length is configured to match the token limit of each LLM to evaluate model capabilities.
-We use Pytest\footnote{https://docs.pytest.org/en/stable/} for Python, Jacoco\footnote{https://www.eclemma.org/jacoco/} for Java, and JEST\footnote{https://jestjs.io/} for JavaScript regarding testing frameworks.
+We use zero-shot prompting with temperature 0 for unit test generation, running experiments on 8 NVIDIA A100 GPUs with input length maximized to each LLM's token limit.
+We use Pytest\footnote{https://docs.pytest.org/en/stable/} for Python, JUnit\footnote{https://junit.org/} for Java, and Jest\footnote{https://jestjs.io/} for JavaScript regarding testing frameworks.
+For Java code coverage, we use JaCoCo\footnote{https://www.eclemma.org/jacoco/}.